kevinyamauchi/cellier/docs/Explanations/logging.md

 # Debug Logging

-Cellier v2 includes structured debug logging for the rendering pipeline.
+Cellier includes structured debug logging to aid developers in understanding what is going on under the hood.
 By default all loggers are silent (level `WARNING`).
 You opt in to the output you need — by category and by level — so there is zero noise until you ask for it and zero runtime cost in production.